We all love a shameless selfie. And the craze for splashing them all over social media isn’t ending anytime soon.

-OK, so you’ve got your fab camera phone and you’ve nailed the solo selfie; but couple selfies are a whole different ball game.
+OK, so you’ve got your fab camera phone and you’ve nailed the solo selfie.
+But couple selfies are a whole different ball game.
 What filters do you use?
 Which angle do you take it from?
-And is it even possible to fit two people into a photo without the large 6.5-inch screen of the iPhone XS Max ?
-First things first, think about the look are you’re trying to achieve:
+And is it even possible to fit 2 people into a photo without a big 6.5-inch iPhone XS Max.
+Or even the foldable screen of the Huawei Mate Xs 5G?
+First things first, think about the look you’re trying to achieve:

 Steal a kiss on the cheek or mix it up with a full-on snog.

 This trend was started by travel blogging couple Nataly Zakharova and Murad Osmann.
 Now everyone is showing off their travels with this enticing ‘led-by-the-hand’ shot.